dvreeze/tqa2/docs/demo.rst

 this intuitively holds.

 First of all, arcs in both models are the same, except that the arc name may be in another namespace (but these mappings map uniquely to a name in both directions).
-So, if an arc in the standard taxonomy represents 4 relationships, then so does its counterpart in the corresponding locator-free taxonomy, and vice versa.
+In particular, if an arc in the standard taxonomy represents 4 relationships, then so does its counterpart in the corresponding locator-free taxonomy, and vice versa (because xlink:from, xlink:to and xlink:label attributes are the same in both models).
 Moreover, attributes like the use and prohibit attribute can be used in both models.

 *Base sets of arcs* are grouped based on the combination of: